 After the Residency Year, Urban Teachers start their first of three years as a teacher of record.
 After your 14 month residency, you will have over 1500 hours of practice with students.
-You continue to receive 1:1 coaching, you complete your graduate school coursework and receive your Master's degree from the Johns Hopkins University School of Education that May.
+You continue to receive 1:1 coaching, you complete your graduate school coursework and receive your Master's degree from the graduate university that May.
 You need to meet Urban Teacher's accountability bars to continue to move on in Urban Teachers' program each year.

 In year 3, you will continue as a teacher of record and, while receiving your final year of 1:1 coaching, you will continue to develop your teaching practice.
-During the the third year, if you can demonstrate your ability to improve student achievement through nationally normed assessments, as well as the skills and behaviors of an effective teacher, you will earn your teaching certifications in the grade and content of your placement and program of study, along with Special Education (In Dallas/Fort Worth, you will also be certified in ESL).
+During the third year, if you can demonstrate your ability to improve student achievement through nationally normed assessments, as well as the skills and behaviors of an effective teacher, you will earn your teaching certifications in the grade and content of your placement and program of study, along with Special Education.
+(In Dallas, you will also be certified in ESL.)
 Once you pass the exams you will be a fully licensed teacher in the state in which you are teaching!

 Many of our teachers are ambitious and excited about leading other activities outside of their primary teaching job.
 While some are concerned about finances, working a second job would not be possible during your first two years in the program.
 Between coursework and training, there is rarely enough time to balance the demands of a second job but in the third and fourth years, your time is yours to do with as you please.
 If you'd like to coach or lead a club after your second year with Urban Teachers, we say "Definitely!"
 We have many Fellows who take on leadership/coaching/mentoring roles in years three and four.